When is the FA Cup fifth round draw? Date, start time, channel and how to watch

 The FA Cup returns this weekend as fans are treated to 16 fourth round fixtures, with plenty of potential for a giant-killing as Premier League sides face lower-tier opposition.

-The weekend begins early as Manchester United host Leicester City on Friday night, before plenty of action on Saturday as Manchester City travel to Leyton Orient, Birmingham host Newcastle and Brighton face Chelsea in one of three all-Premier League ties.
+The weekend began early as Manchester United defeated Leicester City on Friday night, before plenty of action on Saturday as Manchester City travel to Leyton Orient, Birmingham host Newcastle and Brighton face Chelsea in one of three all-Premier League ties.

 Top-flight leaders Liverpool face Plymouth on Sunday before Aston Villa take on Tottenham, with the fourth round wrapping up on Tuesday night (11 February) as League One side Exeter City face high flying Nottingham Forest.